 This is a guest post by Madison Krigbaum.

 Madison is a solo travel blogger and social media micro-influencer based in Roatán, Honduras.
 She fell in love with solo travel during her 2017 semester abroad in Rome, Italy.
-After graduation in 2018, she moved to Florence to pursue her love of travel even further.
 After the pandemic, she packed her bags and moved to the Caribbean where she’ll be living the island life until moving to Bali, Indonesia in 2022.
-Her favorite things include rooftop bars, handwritten menus and both starting and ending the day with a strong, Italian espresso.
+Her favorite things include rooftop bars, handwritten menus and a strong, Italian espresso.
 To view more of Madison’s travel guides, follow this link.
 Do follow her on Instagram @madisonsfootsteps

 ________________________________________________